 Listed Raspberry Pi, you will need very little material.
-An 8GB SD card is enough to start.
+An 8GB SD board is enough to start.
 You can store your games and games on a USB stick or USB hard drive.
 You will also need a 5V 2.5A or 3A power supply.
 You can use a keyboard to navigate the menus or a USB Gamepad to configure the joystick.

 Unpacking the arcade arcade case

-I received the box in a cardboard box of very good quality.
+I received the box in a card box of very good quality.
 The kit contains the injected plastic case of 45mm high.
 The tray is cut in a 4mm thick acrylic plate.
 It is protected by a sheet of paper (quite difficult to remove elsewhere).
 4 suction cups 50mm in diameter will keep the case in place during your fierce games.
 Finally, a bag contains the necessary hardware to fix the joystick and the tray.
 The build quality is very correct.
 The case is very basic, it just lacks one or two stickers to make it more fun.

 Assembling the Joystick Kit

 I used this kit for this project.
 It comes with a 4-way joystick, 8 buttons of 32mm of diameter and 2 buttons of 25mm of diameter (for example for select and start).
 We will have 2 spare buttons with this case.
-A card is used to connect the buttons (black / red cables), the joystick (white 5-wire tablecloth) and connect everything in USB to a PC or a Raspberry Pi.
+A board is used to connect the buttons (black / red cables), the joystick (white 5-wire tablecloth) and connect everything in USB to a PC or a Raspberry Pi.